wp-plugins/easy-pie-coming-soon/readme.txt

 == Upgrade Notice ==

+= 0.5.6 =
+Includes minor bug fixes and usability improvements.
+Note that Coming Soon Page preview has been moved to the third template tab.

 = 0.5.4 =
 Added countdown timer.
 Also added ability to disable Coming Soon Page for specific site URLs.
 Additionally, made a few minor tweaks.